 The two electrodes (anode and cathode) which are located on either side of the membrane usually consist of three layers, a carbon gas diffusion paper/cloth (Figure 15a), a highly porous gas diffusion layer and the active or catalyst layer.
-The gas diffusion layer is generally made out of high surface area carbon (HSAC), in order to provide a fine structured porous network in which the reactant gases can be transported to the active layer, and PTFE, which renders the gas diffusion layer hydrophobic, thus disabling a wetting and blocking of the pores with water.
-The active layer usually contains an active catalyst supported on HSAC, which enables the oxidation of hydrogen at the anode (HOR, hydrogen oxidation reaction) and the reduction of oxygen at the cathode (ORR, oxygen reduction reaction).
+The gas diffusion layer is generally made out of high surface area carbon (HSAC), in order to provide a fine structured porous network in which the reactant gases can be transported to the active layer, and PTFE, which renders the gas diffusion layer usually contains an active catalyst supported on HSAC, which enables the oxidation of hydrogen at the anode (HOR, hydrogen oxidation reaction) and the reduction of oxygen at the cathode (ORR, oxygen reduction reaction).

-Hydrogen $(H_2)$ is introduced into the PEM fuel cell from the anode side, where it is converted into protons $(H^+)$ and electrons $(e^-)$ through the HOR.
+Hydrogen (H2) is introduced into the PEM fuel cell from the anode side, where it is converted into protons (H+) and electrons (e-) through the HOR.
 The electrons are transferred through the electrical conductive gas diffusion layer and are collected at an external circuit, providing electrical energy.
 The protons are transported through the polymer electrolyte membrane to the cathode.
-Once protons reach the cathode side, they react with oxygen $(O_2)$ and electrons producing water $(H_2O)$ via the ORR.
+Once protons reach the cathode side, they react with oxygen (O2) and electrons producing water (H2O) via the ORR.
 The reactions which occur at the anode and the cathode are summarised below.